top of page

 Setting up a gallery walk is easy and allows students to view and celebrate the work of their classmates.

-Passion projects reinforced for me that when I step out of my students’ way, they are capable of so much more than I could ever imagine.
+Passion projects reinforce for me that when I step out of my students’ way, they are capable of so much more than I could ever imagine.
 Handing over control can be a scary leap, but putting your trust in your students and their natural desire to learn is worth it!

 Product Spotlight: